rhalkyard/ttcp-riscos/README.md

 - Bring our own `getopt()` implementation (from musl libc) and `getrusage()` (barely functional hack) since RISC OS doesn't provide such niceties.
-- Use a `select()` loop to avoid doing blocking I/O - RISC OS is cooperatively multitasked, and even in a TaskWindow, blocking socket I/O seems to send it off into the weeds.
 - Make an effort to close sockets, since they don't get closed for us at exit and end up hanging around and being a nuisance.
 - Various fixes to get rid of compiler warnings (printf format specifiers, etc).